 Signing up for Power BI with a new Office 365 Trial

-If you are having problems signing up for Power BI with your work email address, one potential workaround is to sign up for an Office 365 trial first and then signing up for Power BI.
-You will be able to use Power BI even after the Office 365 trial expires.
+This article describes an alternative way to sign up for Power BI, using an Office 365 trial.
+If you're having problems signing up for Power BI with your work email address, first make sure it's an email address that can be used with Power BI.
+If that's not successful, try signing up for an Office 365 trial first and then signing up for Power BI.
+You'll be able to use Power BI even after the Office 365 trial expires.

-- When you complete that signup process, you will be given a new sign in name that looks like firstname.lastname@example.org.
-This will be the sign in name you will use for Power BI as well.
+When you complete that signup process, you're given a new sign-in name that looks like email@example.com.
+This is the sign-in you'll use with Power BI.

 Sign up for Power BI using this link.
-If you are prompted, sign in using the sign in name and password you selected for Office 365 in Step 1.
+If you're prompted, sign in using the sign-in name and password you selected for Office 365 in the previous step.

 More questions?
 Try asking the Power BI Community